wcerfgba/jpreston.xyz/screaming_diamonds_ck.md

 <audio controls="controls" src="/assets/audio/screaming_diamonds.ck.flac"></audio>

-This [[music]]al experiment was generated in the ChucK programming language[^chuck], using runtime version 1.4.1.0, from the following code:
+This musical experiment was generated in the ChucK programming language[^chuck], using runtime version 1.4.1.0, from the following code:

 ```
 Math.pow(2.0, 1.0 / 12.0) => float semitone;